Koenig128/Koenig128.github.io/project_energy.md

 <img src="images/typical_weeks_ex2.jpg?raw=true"/>

 ### Classification of Typical Days
-Classifying Typical Days

-This power consumption time series belongs to a school.
-An algorithm—a model—can be trained to distinguish between school days, weekends, and holidays based on power consumption.
+The power consumption time series below belongs to a school.
 In this example, we can clearly see significant differences between school days and weekends.

+I
 <img src="images/energy_consumption_example2.jpg?raw=true"/>

-A trained model can now distinguish between school days and weekends or holidays.
+ An algorithm—a model—can be trained to distinguish between school days, weekends, and holidays based on power consumption.

+ We see that the model was able to identify weekends and school vacations (depicted here in green.)

 <img src="images/weekend_holidays_2015_2016.jpg?raw=true"/>
-3. Synthetic Load Time Series for Energy System Analysis Using Artificial Intelligence Methods